Sweet Dog

 What should you do when you adopt a dog?

-Before he arrives, make your home safe and gather the essentials (bowls, a bed, a long line, a travel crate).
-On the big day, let him explore at his own pace, without a flood of affection: long-line outings, a calm meal without asking him for a command, and nights close to you.
-Go back to the basics as you would with a puppy, without asking more of him because he's grown.
+Before he arrives, make your home safe and gather the basics: bowls, bed, harness, collar, long line, travel crate, an engraved tag with your contact details, and a quiet spot he can retreat to.
+On the day, let him explore at his own pace, without an avalanche of affection: take him out double-clipped (long line on the harness, a second clip on the collar), serve his meal without asking him for any cue, and let him sleep close to you.
+Go back over the basics as you would with a puppy, without expecting more of him because he's grown.

 How do you welcome an adopted dog on the first day?

 Open up the space and let him come to you.
-Take away toys and free-access food for the first days: he doesn't know the place yet and may over-guard what he has.
-Set one or two non-negotiable rules right away; the rest will come later.
+Take away toys and free-access food for the first few days: he doesn't know the place yet and may want to defend what he has.
+Set one or two non-negotiable rules straight away, and the rest will follow.

-How do you help a dog settle into a new home?
+How do you settle a dog into a new home?

-A predictable routine (meals, walks and sleep at the same times), getting to know the neighbourhood gradually on a long line, and patience.
-The well-known 'rule of three' (3 days to decompress, 3 weeks for the routine, 3 months to feel at home) is a guide, not a stopwatch.
+What helps most: a predictable routine (meals, outings and sleep at the same times), discovering his neighbourhood gradually on a long line, and patience.
+The famous “3-3-3 rule” (3 days to decompress, 3 weeks for the routine, 3 months to feel at home) is a guide, not a stopwatch.

-How long before an adopted dog bonds with me?
+How long does it take for an adopted dog to bond with me?

 There's no fixed clock.
-Shelter dogs already show attachment behaviours after a few positive sessions over two or three days (Gácsi et al. 2001), but real trust is built over months.
+A 2001 study on shelter dogs shows they can already seek contact with a new human after only three short positive sessions, but real trust is built over months.
 Be reliable and consistent, and the bond will follow.

-My adopted dog won't eat, is it serious?
+My adopted dog isn't eating, is that serious?

-A settling-in period of 24 to 48 hours before he accepts his bowl is common.
-A tip: a little warm water on the kibble, and stay quietly beside him.
-If the refusal lasts more than two days or comes with lethargy, vomiting or diarrhoea, call the vet.
+It's common for a dog to need 24 to 48 hours to settle before he'll touch his bowl.
+A tip: add a little warm water to the kibble, and stay quietly beside him.
+If the refusal goes beyond two days, or if he stays lying down with no reaction to anything, with vomiting or diarrhoea, call the vet.

-Should you stop him getting on the sofa from the start?
+Should you stop him getting on the sofa right from the start?

 That's your call, and consistency matters more than the rule itself.
-If you'd rather he didn't, set the boundary from day one and teach him 'up' / 'off' on invitation instead, without ever forcing him down.
+If you'd rather he didn't, set the limit from day one and instead teach him “up” and “off” on invitation, without ever hauling him off by force.

 Loading your progress…